Trump Mediaeval

 Trump Mediaeval (also German Trump Mediäval) is an old-style serif typeface designed by Georg Trump.
 It was released in 1954 both by the C. E. Weber foundry as metal type and Linotype for hot metal typesetting.

 Despite a common association with blackletter typefaces, the mediaeval name refers to the German typographical term for roman typefaces dark in color like the old style Venetian typefaces.

-Prominent examples of its use include the 1975 Gotteslob and the A Song of Ice and Fire novels.
+Prominent examples of its use include the 1975 Gotteslob, the A Song of Ice and Fire novels, and the portrait works of Felix Gonzalez-Torres.